 Diagnosis and Tests

-Chronic and ill-defined illnesses such as chronic fatigue (CFS) are opportunities for developers of tests and treatments to market an array of unproven products and services.
+Chronic and ill-defined illnesses such as chronic fatigue (CFS) and fibromyalgia are opportunities for developers of tests and treatments to market an array of unproven products and services.
 Some tests are well-motivated but don't work, most are expensive and distracting, a few are downright fraudulent.
 Whenever chronic illness develops, physicians have a duty to perform a careful history and examination, arrive at a tentative diagnosis and order appropriate tests to detect disease.

 There are no definitive tests for CFS or fibromyalgia.
 The best advice I have to offer; don't spend a lot of money and effort on tests.
 I have often reviewed thick charts with hundreds of lab results costing thousands of dollars and have come to the conclusion that mostly this effort was wasteful and can be misleading.
 False positives are common.
 Abnormal lab results may not explain the problems at hand.
 Normal results may not rule out diseases in the early stages of development.
 Many tests are simply inappropriate and some are invalid; some are even bad and bizarre tests.

 The Alpha Nutrition Program is suggested as both a diagnostic and a treatment procedure.
 This standardized method of diet revision can be conducted at home and spare the patient the inconvenience and cost of hospitalization or frequent office visits.
 In the era of cost-containment and increased patient responsibility for self-care, a well-constructed diet revision program empowers the patient to resolve health problems with a minimum of medical interventions.